• Skip to primary navigation

 Recipe Tips

-• Gluten Free Flour – I used a shop bought Gluten free flour blend from Doves Farm Freee from range.
-Which is a flour blend of Rice, Potato, Tapioca, Maize and Buckwheat flour.
+• Gluten Free Flour – I used a shop-bought Gluten free flour blend from Doves Farm Freee from range.
+Which is a flour blend of Rice, Potato, Tapioca, Maize, and Buckwheat flour.
 I have had reports that others have used Bob’s Red Mill and other Gluten free All purpose blends with my recipes that have worked well.
-I would love to know what flour blends worked for you for so feel free to get in touch by leaving a comment below or you can contact me directly.
+I would love to know what flour blends worked for you so feel free to get in touch by leaving a comment below or you can contact me directly.

 • Kitchen Scales - Using digital scales is recommended when baking.
-I always measure using scales and in grams as baking is a science.
+I always measure using scales and grams as baking is a science.
 When baking gluten free it is essential to weigh out ingredients to get the best results!
 There is no need to purchase expensive digital scales and you can find them available cheaply online.
 (Although for small amounts I will use spoon measurements)

 • Oven Temperatures - Your oven temperature may be slightly different.
 As all ovens vary in temperature and the baking time is used as a guide.
 Some ovens run hotter than others.
 You could invest in an oven thermometer to be more accurate.